AsahiLinux/docs/Home.md

 ## End Users

-Asahi Linux is still in very early alpha stages, lots of hardware components are not functional yet!
+Asahi Linux is still in very early alpha stages.
+Lots of hardware components are not functional yet!
 Check out the [[Feature Support]] page first, and if you still want to give it a go, see the blog post for the alpha installer: